Pennsylvania · Updated 2026-05-17

 Within 45 days of your Notice of Appointment, bring your oath of office, commission certificate, signed bond form, and ID to your county's Recorder of Deeds office.
 Take the oath, file the documents, and pay the county recording fee ($50–$100).

-You must also register your signature with the prothonotary of the county where your notary business is located.
+You must also register your official signature with the prothonotary or the Recorder of Deeds of the county where your notary office is located — since 2023 the Recorder of Deeds is permitted, so most notaries handle everything in one place (in a second-class county the signature is registered with the clerk of courts).
 Sign your name exactly as it appears on your commission.
 After all filings are complete, you'll receive your commission certificate and wallet card.

 07